hashicorp/terraform-provider-azuread/docs/resources/service_principal.md

 * `preferred_single_sign_on_mode` - (Optional) The single sign-on mode configured for this application.
 Azure AD uses the preferred single sign-on mode to launch the application from Microsoft 365 or the Azure AD My Apps.
 Supported values are `oidc`, `password`, `saml` or `notSupported`.
 Omit this property or specify a blank string to unset.
 * `saml_single_sign_on` - (Optional) A `saml_single_sign_on` block as documented below.
+* `sp_app_role` - (Optional)  A collection of `sp_app_role` blocks as documented below.
+Note that `sp_app_role` are AppRoles which only exist on the Service Principal object.
+The resultant attribute `approles` below will contain both the underlying Application AppRoles and the Service Principal AppRoles.
 * `tags` - (Optional) A set of tags to apply to the service principal.
 Cannot be used together with the `feature_tags` block.

 -> **Tags and Features** Azure Active Directory uses special tag values to configure the behavior of service principals.
 These can be specified using either the `tags` property or with the `feature_tags` block.
 If you need to set any custom tag values not supported by the `feature_tags` block, it's recommended to use the `tags` property.
 Tag values set for the linked application will also propagate to this service principal.